Important Emergency First Aid for Dogs and Medical Information

 The best advice is to seek treatment from your vet.

 Insecticides: Flea collars, concentrated washes, shampoos, sprays containing organophosphates and carbamates).These compounds will have an effect in disrupting the nervous system; they cause an excess of the chemical acetylcholine to accumulate in the body, which in turn affects the normal transmitting of nerves.
 Poisoning occurs most commonly when a dog eats a flea collar or licks insecticide off its coat.

 Clinical Signs Carbamates: Agitation *Restlessness *Twitching *Salivation *Convulsions *Coma Organophosphates: Hind leg weakness *Breathing difficulties *Muscle tremors *Salivation *Increased urinating/defecating

-If you suspect your dog have been in contact with insecticides the best things to do:
+If you suspect your dog has been in contact with insecticides the best things to do:

 1. Provide first aid according to the needs of your dog.

 2. If consumed, induce vomiting and give activated charcoal.

 3. If there is skin contact, wash off the remaining insecticide with soapy water.
 (Wear rubber gloves to protect yourself from any exposure.)